- Daily, 7:00 AM - last flightFood:

 ANA Suite Lounge at Tokyo - Narita International (NRT) welcomes:

 - Star Alliance First Class passengers departing on a flight operated by a Star Alliance member (+1 guest)

-- ANA Diamond Service members departing on a flight operated by ANA or another Star Alliance member, or on a code shared flight operated by Etihad Airways or Qatar Airways. (+1 guest)
+- ANA Diamond Service members departing on a flight operated by ANA or another Star Alliance member. (+1 guest)